 Type of materials is as important as colors used.
-Modern works great with bold monochromatic palet.
-What is important this sort of materials and colors are going to age well.
+The modern style works great with a bold monochromatic palette.
+What is important, this sort of materials and colors are going to age well.

 Country outdoor kitchen ideas

-Outdoor kitchens are an amazing addition to country houses, as they on average have bigger lots.
-No stress with the space means can incorporate basically any appliances owners dream about – from argentinian grill to pizza oven.
+Outdoor kitchens are an amazing addition to country houses, as they, on average, have bigger lots.
+No stress with space means country outdoor kitchens can incorporate basically any appliances owners dream about – from Argentinian grill to pizza oven.
 Everything is an option.

 18. A gazebo for country outdoor kitchen

 A log gazebo can set a country tone to an outdoor kitchen area.